Elevator & Escalator Accidents

 - Equipment or parts manufacturers may be responsible for your injury if there was a defect or malfunction with the equipment.

 How an Attorney Can Help

 When you have been injured, you might be facing stress on top of the pain from your injuries.
 The accident could have impacted your ability to go to work, drive a car, and pay for your bills.
-An experienced Illinois premises liability attorney can help you determine if you have a claim against the property owner or responsible party for your injury.
+An experienced Chicago premises liability attorney can help you determine if you have a claim against the property owner or responsible party for your injury.
 If you do, an attorney can begin gathering evidence to determine liability.
 This might include requesting and reviewing the following:

 - Surveillance footage before, during, and after your accident

 - Safety and security logs

 - Personnel records for individuals who repaired, maintained, or inspected the equipment